Chylothorax management

 Management

-Treatment is comprised of conservative and surgical interventions as listed below:
+Treatment is comprised of conservative and invasive interventions as listed below:

-• Please refer to special considerations below for management of Butterfly patients
+• Please refer to special considerations below for the management of patients in Butterfly and Rosella.

 In conjunction with both conservative and invasive treatments, the following are to be adhered to: